TheCalculatorsHub

 Accuracy and Limitations

-This calculator assumes ideal projectile motion: uniform gravity (g = 9.81 m/s squared), no air resistance, and a flat launch surface at ground level.
-For most sport and engineering educational purposes, these assumptions introduce less than 5 to 10 percent error compared to real trajectories.
-Air resistance is significant for light objects at high speeds.
-A golf ball at 49 m/s experiences substantial drag (drag coefficient approximately 0.25 for a golf ball with dimples); the actual range is around 175 metres for a 7-iron shot in still air, not the 235 metres computed by the no-drag formula.
-For applications where aerodynamic drag is significant, the drag equation F_drag = 0.5 times rho times Cd times A times v squared must be integrated numerically, which is outside the scope of this calculator.
-The Physics Classroom definition of a projectile specifically identifies the no-air-resistance, gravity-only model as the standard idealisation used in introductory and intermediate physics.
+This calculator assumes ideal projectile motion, uniform gravity (g = 9.81 m/s squared), no air resistance, a flat launch surface at ground level.
+For most sport and engineering educational purposes, these assumptions introduce less than 5 to 10 percent error against real trajectories.
+Air resistance matters more for light, fast objects, a golf ball at 49 m/s experiences substantial drag, actual range runs around 175 metres for a 7-iron shot in still air, not the 235 metres the no-drag formula computes.
+For applications where aerodynamic drag matters, the drag equation must be integrated numerically, outside this calculator's scope.
+The Physics Classroom definition of a projectile identifies the no-air-resistance, gravity-only model as the standard idealisation used in introductory physics.

 Frequently Asked Questions